jrobinson123/Chess/README.md

 The entire program is written in Processing 3.
 If you don’t already have Processing you can download for free here: https://processing.org/download/.
 This program only uses one external library: processing.sound.

 # Usage
 Clone or download my code.
 From you computer you can play the game by opening one of the .pde files and pressing the play button in the Processing environment.
-You can also the export the application as a double-clickable executible on Mac or PC by pressing File/Export Application in the Processing evnironment.
+You can also the export the application as a double-clickable executible on Mac or PC by pressing File/Export Application in the Processing environment.

 # Code Explaination